 Mania Musical in Spanish Class

 It is about that time of year when everything is all Mania Musical or March Music brackets.
-This is my eighth year doing an all-class March music bracket competition.
+This is my ninth year doing an all-class March music bracket competition.
 I know there are MANY variations by many different teachers who are desperate to spice up a dreary time of year.
+Music March Madness Brackets in Spanish can help mix it up!

-You all know I have been posting about using authentic music for years, way back to my original ideas of música miércoles & baile viernes in 2014, I love using authentic music in class!
+You all know I have been posting about using authentic music for years.
+This goes back to my original ideas of música miércoles & baile viernes in 2014.
+I love using authentic music in Spanish class!

 How to Use Spanish Class Music Brackets?